meavk/k8s-in-codespaces-routing/README.md

     dotnet restore /workspaces/imdb-ui/src/Imdb.BlazorWasm/Imdb.BlazorWasm.csproj
     ```

-2. Modify `.devcontainer/post-create.sh` to update the repo
+2. You'd also need to keep it up to date.
+Modify `.devcontainer/post-create.sh` for this.

     ```bash
     # update the repos